 - (A) Separate Classification of Several Establishments.
 The uses conducted on a lot by two (2) or more separate establishments, managements, or institutions shall be classified according to their respective use types. - (B) Classification of Different Uses Conducted by Individual Establishments.
 If uses conducted on a lot by a single establishment, management, or institution resemble two (2) or more different use types, all such uses shall be classified in the use types whose description most closely portrays the nature of such uses. - (C) Determination of Primary Use.
-If a lot contains two or more different use types, the primary use shall be that use which either: (1) Occupies the largest area of the parcel or contains the most gross floor area of the site, whichever is greater; or (2) Exhibits greater intensity of use characteristics, such as traffic and water consumption; or (3) Based on a site analysis, is determined to be the principal [primary] use by the Coastal Permit Administrator.
+If a lot contains two (2) or more different use types, the primary use shall be that use which either: - (1) Occupies the largest area of the parcel or contains the most gross floor area of the site, whichever is greater; or - (2) Exhibits greater intensity of use characteristics, such as traffic and water consumption; or - (3) Based on a site analysis, is determined to be the primary use by the Coastal Permit Administrator.
+(Ord.
+No. 3915 (part), adopted 1995.)
+(Ord.
+No. 4395, § 2, 11-17-2017)

-CHAPTER 20.616 - RESIDENTIAL USE TYPES
+RESIDENTIAL USE TYPES

 Sec.
-20.616.005 - General Description of Residential Use Types.
+20.616.005 General Description of Residential Use Types.

-Residential use types include the occupancy of living accommodations on a wholly or primarily non-transient basis, but exclude institutional living arrangements that provide (1) 24-hour skilled nursing or medical care for seven (7) or more individuals who are unrelated to the resident, owner, or operator, and (2) forced residence, such as asylums and prisons.
+Residential use types include the occupancy of living accommodations on a wholly or primarily non-transient basis, but exclude institutional living arrangements that provide (1) twenty-four (24) hour skilled nursing or medical care for seven (7) or more individuals who are unrelated to the resident, owner, or operator, and (2) forced residence, such as asylums and prisons.
 Residential use types also include certain uses that are accessory to the uses listed above, as specified in Chapter 20.704 (Accessory Use Regulations).
+(Ord.
+No. 3915 (part), adopted 1995.)

 Sec.
-20.616.010 - Family Residential.
+20.616.010 Family Residential.

 The Family Residential use type primarily refers to the residential occupancy of dwelling units by families on a monthly or longer basis.
-Typical uses include occupancy of dwellings or apartments, and occasional uses may include Vacation Home Rentals or Single Unit Rentals.
+Typical uses include occupancy of dwellings or apartments, and occasional uses may include vacation home rentals or Single Unit Rentals.
 The following are family residential use types in the Town of Mendocino: